McConchie One-Room School

 The McConchie One-Room School was a one-room school in Welcome, Maryland, that served Black children from grades 1 to 7.

+History

 It was open from 1912 to 1952 at Route 6 and Point Blossom Road in Welcome, Maryland.
 Edna Warren Simmons served as a teacher from 1922, when she was hired as a short-term substitute, until a few years prior to the closure.
 It closed in 1952 due to a consolidation of Negro schools with those of nearby Port Tobacco, Maryland.

-Move to present location

 The school and property were bought by a private citizen and were a family rental property, but the schoolhouse was abandoned by 1980.
 After the property was planned for demolition in 1992, several Charles County Fair board members, including Mitchell Digges and George Dyson, spearheaded a move to the Charles County Fairgrounds.
 Simmons was present at the dedication ceremony after it was moved to the fairgrounds.